Enjoying our puzzle hints?

 RANGE

-Why it's tricky: can also refer to a color or a mood
+Why it's tricky: can also refer to a geographical area or a cooking appliance

 Connections #1049 explained